Boris Johnson back in coronavirus quarantine on eve of Britain’s ‘Freedom Day’

-The quarantine of the top leadership in British government struggling to manage the pandemic comes less than 24 hours before Johnson plans to end almost all government mandates in England, for mask-wearing and social distancing, on Monday, dubbed “Freedom Day” by the press — a near-complete loosening of measures condemned as reckless by a number of health experts.
+The quarantine of the top leadership in a British government struggling to manage the pandemic comes less than 24 hours before Johnson plans to end almost all government mandates in England for mask-wearing and social distancing.
+On Monday, dubbed “Freedom Day” by the press, it will be a “personal choice” whether to mask or distance in most settings.
+A number of health experts have condemned the opening as a reckless experiment.
+Others say it is about time — and prudent given the lower numbers of hospitalizations and deaths.

 The prime minister’s quarantine comes as coronavirus infections explode in Britain, driven by the highly infectious delta variant, first detected in India.
-There were more than 53,969 new infections recorded in the Britain on Saturday, almost double the recent cases in the United States and orders of magnitude more than the few thousand a day recorded in May in Britain.
+There were more than 53,969 new infections recorded in Britain on Saturday, almost double the number of recent cases in the United States and orders of magnitude more than the few thousand a day recorded in Britain in May.

 Johnson was stricken by covid-19 early in the pandemic and spent days in an ICU on supplemental oxygen.
 He is fully vaccinated today, but his need to quarantine is, in part, his own doing.